DH-davidhuang/davidh.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I'm David Huang, an undergraduate student at UC Berkeley studying Computer Science.
 I'm applying to PhD programs in the fall of 2025, with a broad interest in advancing research at the intersection of AI security, alignment, and large-scale machine learning systems.
+Feel free to contact me at huang33176 [at] berkeley [dot] edu if you want to chat about anything!

 My research focuses on addressing security vulnerabilities and adversarial robustness challenges in large language models (LLMs).
 Recently, I have worked on developing universal and transferable jailbreaking attacks to expose model vulnerabilities while simultaneously exploring preference learning techniques to enhance alignment and robustness.
 My efforts also aim to establish theoretical guarantees for these approaches.